OpenIn 4

 Examples

-Example of the custom rule, that make decisions based on where the link is opened, and domains
+Example of a custom rule that makes decisions based on where the link is opened and domains:

 (function() {